 Advokids encourages foster child advocates to report serious concerns about the health, safety, and welfare of a child in foster care to the county child welfare agency.
 All communications should be in writing, and if the concern is serious enough, the correspondence should be sent to not only the assigned social worker, but also his/her supervising social worker.
 Copies of all letters of concern sent to the county child welfare agency should also be sent to the assigned social worker, the child's attorney, County Counsel, the CASA, if one has been appointed, and the Foster Family Agency social worker.
 Example of letter of concern (pdf)

-Communicating with the Court: Guidelines for filing a JV-290 Caregiver Information Form
+Communicating with the Court: Guidelines for completing and filing a JV-290 Caregiver Information Form

 The JV-290 Caregiver Information Form is a simple form that helps you organize detailed information about the child and communicate with the court.
 As a foster parent or relative caregiver, you know the most about the child's current circumstances and needs, and should provide any information or concerns you may have to the juvenile court.
 The goal is to enable the judge to make informed decisions about the child and reach the best outcome regarding the disposition of the child.
 You may use the JV-290 to describe the child and alert the court to potential placement disruptions, visitation issues, and any unmet needs.

 The JV-290 form may be submitted in connection with court review hearings, which are held every six months, starting with the "6-month review hearing."
 For more information regarding review hearings, please visit our Dependency Court Process page.

 Foster parents in California have fought to pass legislation to ensure your right to attend review hearings, file a JV-290, and play an active role in the juvenile court process.
 Even if your Foster Family Agency files a JV-290, we recommend that you file one as well.